 It prompted me to make a call to someone I know in D.C. to find out what Dr. King’s party affiliation was.
 One would think someone who is “owned” by the Democrats would be one.
 Conversely the argument can be made that children tend to share the same values as their parents.

 On its 40-year anniversary, I will attempt to interpret Dr. King’s legendary speech.
-I am not an Ivy League scholar.
-I am not an African Studies laureate.
-I am not a famous historian.
+I am not an revered Ivy League scholar.
+I am not an accepted African Studies laureate.
+I am not a noted historian.
 I am just a black conservative who just may see things a bit differently than liberals would allow if they could stop me.

 There are certain phrases in the “I Have A Dream” speech that could make the argument that Dr. King was conservative.
 So I won’t be accused of taking something out of context, I examined the entire speech….